Parents With Confidence

 Get to know your child better

 Sometimes parents forget that their child is their own unique and amazing human being (as opposed to a whiny appendage following us around asking for fruit snacks).
 Your child has gifts, challenges, and passions that drive them from the core of their being.
-As parents, we have the honor of helping our child discover that spark.
+As parents, we have the honor of helping our children discover that spark.

 Getting to know our child means not only discovering who they are in their personality traits and character strengths but also knowing where they are in their development at any given time.
 Children go through a myriad of developmental stages as they grow, and the way they learn and interact with the world around them will change in each.